Charge and Store Cards for Online Payments

 Provide as much buyer information as possible for billingContact so that you get more accurate decline rate performance from 3DS authentication.

-The following code example demonstrates the charge card on file setup.
+The following code example demonstrates the charge card-on-file setup.